TyberiusPrime/mbf-fastq-processor/README.md

 ```

 You can ommit all inputs but read1.
 Values may be lists or single filenames.
-Compression is detected from file ending (.gz/bzip2/zstd).
+Compression is detected from file contents (.gz/bzip2/zstd).
-Files must have the same number of lines.
+Files must match, i.e. matching files must have the same number of lines.

 Todo: interleaved support